HOURS OF OPERATION

 ACCESS & RESERVATIONS

-The Computation Lab welcomes all DART & CART students who have paid the departmental fee.
-The Computation Lab gives priority access to CART 253 students in the Fall Semester and CART 353 students in the Winter Semester.
+The Computation Lab welcomes all DART & CART students who have paid The Departmental Fee.
+The Computation Lab gives priority access to CART 253 students in the Fall Semester and CART 263 students in the Winter Semester.

 The Computation Lab can accommodate a maximum of 8 persons at any one time.
 In order to reserve a time slot please contact the Computation Lab Coordinator via email or in person.
 Each person will be allowed to reserve a time slot for a period of up to four hours a day, with the maximum of two days in a row.
 A reservation will be held for a 15-minute grace period.
 After 15-minutes, the session will be given to any student(s) waiting.